Parametrization-free determination of the shape parameters for the pion electromagnetic form factor: Extraction of results

 \subsection{$\langle r_\pi^2\rangle$ analysis}

 We study first the impact of the conditions (\ref{eq:watson}), (\ref{eq:L2}), (\ref{eq:norm}), (\ref{eq:Huber}) and (\ref{eq:mod}) used as input in our formalism on the charge radius $\langle r_\pi^2\rangle$.
 To this end we calculate upper and lower bounds on the first derivative appearing in the expansion (\ref{eq:taylor}), by applying the general inequality (\ref{eq:det2}) in the particular case $K=2$ and $N=2$.
 More precisely, we use as input, besides the normalization (\ref{eq:norm}), one of the spacelike values (\ref{eq:Huber}) and a single experimental modulus $|F(t_n)|$ at an energy squared $t_n$ below the $\omega\pi$ threshold, from the sets reported in \cite{BABAR}-\cite{Fujikawa:2008ma}.
 The errors on the phase, the spacelike value and the modulus were taken into account as explained at the end of Sec. \ref{sec:inputs}.
-The results are obtained using in (\ref{eq:L2}) the weight $\rho(t)=1/t$, with the value of $I$ taken at the upper limit of (\ref{eq:Ivalue1}).

-In Fig. \ref{fig:fig1} we present upper and lower bounds on $\langle r_\pi^2\rangle$ as functions of the energy $\sqrt{t}$ corresponding to the input modulus.
-We have used input data from BaBar experiment \cite{BABAR} along the whole elastic region from the threshold $4M_\pi^2$ to the first inelastic threshold $\tin$.
-For convenience we connected the individual points by continuous lines.\footnote{The number of experimental points below the $\omega\pi$ threshold reported by the BaBar experiment \cite{BABAR} is 221, while KLOE \cite{KLOE1, KLOE2} measured the modulus at 121 energies below $\tin$, CMD-2 \cite{CMD2:1,CMD2:2} at 34 and Belle \cite{Fujikawa:2008ma} at 15 energies.}
+In Figs. \ref{fig:fig1} and \ref{fig:fig2} we present upper and lower bounds on $\langle r_\pi^2\rangle$ as functions of the energy $\sqrt{t}$ corresponding to the input modulus, for the input phase from \cite{Caprini:2011ky} and \cite{GarciaMartin:2011cn}, respectively.
+We have used input data from BaBar \cite{BABAR}, KLOE \cite{KLOE1, KLOE2}, CMD-2 \cite{CMD2:1,CMD2:2} and Belle \cite{Fujikawa:2008ma} along the whole elastic region from the threshold $4M_\pi^2$ to the first inelastic threshold $\tin$.
+For convenience we have connected the individual points by continuous lines.\footnote{The number of experimental points below the $\omega\pi$ threshold reported by the BaBar experiment \cite{BABAR} is 221, while KLOE \cite{KLOE1, KLOE2} measured the modulus at 121 energies below $\tin$, CMD-2 \cite{CMD2:1,CMD2:2} at 34 and Belle \cite{Fujikawa:2008ma} at 15 energies.} We show the results obtained with the input from the first spacelike point $t=-1.60\,\gev^2$.
+The second spacelike point from (\ref{eq:Huber}) gives similar results.